Victims of shooting recalled as loving, kind-hearted, heroic

 Paul Delacruz Megia, 42, always had a smile on his face, no matter what was thrown his way, a colleague at the transit agency told a news conference Thursday.

+Light rail superintendent Naunihal Singh said he shared an office with Megia, an assistant superintendent who started with the agency in 2002.

-“Even if he disagrees with you, he’ll take it with a smile,” light rail superintendent Naunihal Singh recalled.
-“Sometimes my demands could be unreasonable, but Paul always accepted it with a smile.” ___
+“Even if he disagrees with you, he’ll take it with a smile,” Singh recalled.
+“Sometimes my demands could be unreasonable, but Paul always accepted it with a smile.”

+Megia had two sons, a daughter and a stepson and had planned to leave Thursday for a family trip to Disneyland, his father Leonard Megia told The New York Times.
+He said his son left home at 4:30 a.m. to commute from his home near Tracy to work, but made sure to call his children every single morning to check in on them before they started school.

+“He was a wonderful dad,” he said.
+“He’s my son and my best friend.”

 ADRIAN BALLEZA: